Augur (REP) Metrics

 How is Augur performing compared to the broader crypto market?

-Over the past 7 days, Augur has declined by 0.82%, outperforming the overall crypto market which posted a 3.22% decline.
-This indicates strong performance in REP's price action relative to the broader market momentum.
+Over the past 7 days, Augur has declined by 22.89%, underperforming the overall crypto market which posted a 1.00% gain.
+This indicates a temporary lag in REP's price action relative to the broader market momentum.

 Trends Market Overview